 Please see the Disclaimer associated with this blog.
-The author owns shares of ROVI at the time of publishing this article.
+The author and/or others he advises hold shares in AVG at the time of publishing this article.
 The author may make trades in securities mentioned without notification.
 The information contained in this article is impersonal and not tailored to the investment needs of any specific person.
 You should consult with a professional where appropriate.
 The author shall not be liable for any loss of profit or any other commercial damages, including but not limited to special, incidental, consequential, or other damages.

 The opinions expressed in this blog are for informational purposes only and should not be construed as investment advice.
 The blog is not a recommendation of, or an offer to sell or solicitation of an offer to buy, any particular security, strategy or investment product.
 The research for this blog is based on public information that the author considers reliable, but the author does not represent that the research or the blog is accurate or complete, and it should not be relied on as such.
 The views and opinions expressed herein are current as of the date of this article and are subject to change.
 Any projections, forecasts and estimates contained in this blog are necessarily speculative in nature and are based upon certain assumptions.
 In addition, matters they describe are subject to known (and unknown) risks, uncertainties and other unpredictable factors, many of which are beyond the author’s control.
 No representations or warranties are made as to the accuracy of such forward-looking assumptions.
 It can be expected that some or all of such forward-looking assumptions will not materialize or will vary significantly from actual results.

 For reasons I will explain below, I think there is a good short term long opportunity in this stock as its very high short interest is likely to come down meaningfully and relatively quickly.
 Even if I put in very conservative assumptions into a DCF, I cannot generate a valuation that is not AT LEAST 100% upside from here (assumptions for DCF highlighted in the last paragraph below).